Jacques Martin (ice hockey): Coaching career

+OHL

-Peterborough Petes (1983–85)
+Peterborough Petes (1983–1985)

-Martin served as an assistant coach with the Peterborough Petes of the OHL in 1983–84, working under head coach Dick Todd.
+Martin served as an assistant coach with the Peterborough Petes of the Ontario Hockey League (OHL) in 1983–84, working under head coach Dick Todd.
 In his first season with the Petes, the team finished with a 43–23–4 record, finishing in third place in the Leyden Division.
 In the playoffs, the Petes swept the Cornwall Royals in the first round, before losing to the Toronto Marlboros in the second round.

 Martin returned to the Petes in 1984–85 season, as the team finished with the best record in the Leyden Division with a 42–20–4 record.
-In the post-season, Peterborough made it to the J. Ross Robertson Cup finals, however, they lost to the Sault Ste.
+In the postseason, Peterborough made it to the J. Ross Robertson Cup finals, however, they lost to the Sault Ste.
 Marie Greyhounds in six games.

 After the season, Martin left Peterborough and became the head coach of the Guelph Platers.

-Guelph Platers (1985–86)
+Guelph Platers (1985–1986)

-Martin became the head coach of the Guelph Platers of the OHL in 1985–86, as he took over the rebuilding club, who missed the playoffs the previous season.
+Martin became the head coach of the Guelph Platers of the OHL in 1985–86, as he took over the rebuilding club, which missed the playoffs the previous season.
 Under Martin, the Platers finished second in the Emms Division with a 41–23–2 record, earning 84 points, which was a 37-point improvement for the team.
 In the playoffs, the Platers would win the J. Ross Robertson Cup, defeating the Belleville Bulls in the final round, to advance to the 1986 Memorial Cup, held in Portland, Oregon.
-In the Memorial Cup, the Platers earned a 2–1 record in the round-robin, and advanced straight to the finals.
+In the Memorial Cup, the Platers earned a 2–1 record in the round-robin and advanced straight to the finals.
 In the final game of the tournament, Guelph defeated the Hull Olympiques by a score of 6–2 to capture the Memorial Cup.
 Martin won the Matt Leyden Trophy awarded to the best coach in the OHL.

-Following the season, Martin left the Platers and became the head coach of the St. Louis Blues.
+Following the season, Martin left the Platers and became the head coach of the St. Louis Blues in the National Hockey League (NHL).

+Kingston Frontenacs (2022–2023)

+On September 16, 2022, the Kingston Frontenacs of the OHL named Martin to assume the role of Senior Advisor, marking Martin's first OHL role since 1986.